koding/kdlearn/guides/koding-with-sublime-text/index.md

     "confirm_overwrite_newer": false,

     // vm connection config
-    // make sure that your personal domain is [active](http://learn.koding.com/faq/vm-hostname/) "host": "<your koding username>.koding.io",
+    // make sure that your personal domain is active. see http://learn.koding.com/faq/vm-hostname/ "host": "<your koding username>.koding.io",
     "user": "<your koding username>",
     // this is not your koding password